-Generally, the agents employed at a call centre are trained on various aspects in order to foster a sense of righteousness in them.
+Generally, the agents employed in a call centre outsourcing company are trained on various aspects in order to foster a sense of righteousness in them.
 After hiring, the agents go through rigorous coaching sessions to attain the understanding of various statements which should be said to customers.
 Right from politeness to courtesy, numerous etiquettes are instilled in the representatives in an attempt to make them conversation-ready.
 As inbound call centres are responsible for addressing the numerous concerns of customers, having agents who are mannerly becomes a necessity.
 Though the agents of such setups are always bombarded with information pertaining to their ideal behaviour, the don’ts list is hardly discussed.
 It is vital to have an understanding of what needs to be said, but the sense of what shouldn’t be said is even more essential to have.

 “I’m going on a break”